 - Legalization by embassy after the documents have been certified by LCCI

 - Notarisation: documents are endorsed by a Notary Public who will affix a seal to the document or attach a cover letter to it

 - Foreign and Commonwealth Office Apostille.
 This is usually required for contracts and agreements before documents can be legalised by the embassy.

 Apply for Arab-British Certificate of Origin and other commercial documentation for Arab League states.

-Apply for EC Certificate of Origin and other commercial documentation for Non-Arab states, Egypt and Iran.
+Apply for UK Certificate of Origin and other commercial documentation for Non-Arab states, Egypt and Iran.